mengstr/SUBASIC/README.md

 ```

 ### RETURN
-This is the companion command to the GOSUB.
-It simply returns execution at the point directly after the GOSUB statement.
+Returns execution to the point directly after the GOSUB statement.
-See the GOSUB for an example.

 ### IF
-IF checks two expressions to see if the specified condition is met.
-If so it will execute whatever comes after the `THEN` keyword on the same line.
-If the condition is not met then it will continue on the next line.

-The condition can be one of the following:
-- &gt; (is larger than)
-- &lt; (is less than)
-- = (is equal to)
-- &lt;&gt; (is not equal to)
+Evaluates a condition and executes the statement after THEN if the condition is met.
+Conditions can be &gt;, <, =, or <>.

 #### Example
 ```